BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

                                 log.exception('Could not insert %s' % user)
                         return mapped.Id

-You will notice that the getUsers implementation method has a default value for limit set to None instead of 10, the effect of this is that whenever the getUsers is called using external requests the API limit of 10 will be used, if is made internal (from a different plugin for example) the None limit will apply.
-Now in order to provide the limit and offset like this http://localhost/resources/Sample/User?offset=1&limit=1.
+Because the ``getUsers`` implementation method has a default value for `limit` of None instead of 10, whenever ``getUsers`` is called from an external request the limit of 10 is used, whenever ``getUsers`` is called from an internal request the None limit is used.

+Provide the limit and offset as parameters in the URL `User?offset=1&limit=1 <http://localhost/resources/Sample/User?offset=1&limit=1>`_